 Artistic Director and choreographer Marilyn Klaus formed Ballets with a Twist in association with composer Stephen Gaboury and costume designer Catherine Zehr.
-The company has performed Klaus' signature floorshow-to-stage production, Cocktail Hour: The Show, in a wide range of venues, from Lincoln Center and Playhouse Square to SoHo House and Manhattan nightclub Stage 48.
+The company has performed Klaus' signature floorshow-to-stage production, Cocktail Hour: The Show, in a wide range of venues, from Lincoln Center and Playhouse Square to SoHo House and under the bright lights of New York City nightclubs.

 Stephen Gaboury's compositions have been performed by celebrated musicians nationwide.
-As a pianist, he has collaborated and toured the world with pop/rock icon Cyndi Lauper for more than a decade, most recently joining her alongside the New York pops at Carnegie Hall and the Hollywood Bowl decade, most recently joining her alongside the New York pops at Carnegie Hall and the Hollywood Bowl Orchestra at its historic home venue.
+As a pianist, he has collaborated and toured the world with pop/rock icon Cyndi Lauper for more than a decade, most recently joining her alongside the New York pops at Carnegie Hall and the Hollywood Bowl Orchestra at its historic home venue.
 He has also accompanied such artists as Patti LaBelle, Norah Jones, and Sarah McLachlan, and has performed at internationally televised events such as the Nobel Peace Prize Award Ceremony and the New Year's Eve Times Square Ball Drop.
 Gaboury's music has been heard in concert, on television, and in films (including Boyhood and American Beauty).